liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 that I knew from GitLab.
 Zoom is able to handle a call with 100 participants maintaining excellent quality (I'm impressed to this day) and has automatic efortless recording.

-We also decided to order dedicated headset for everybody who doesn't use their own private one.
+We also decided to order dedicated headsets for everyone who needed one.

-### Akward at the beginning
+### Awkward at the beginning

-At the beginning we struggled with akwardness when most people in the call were also in the office.
+At the beginning we struggled with awkwardness when most people in the call were also in the office.
 It didn't seem natural to talk using the headset when the conversation partner was sitting next to you.
 We also had problems with echo when people didn't mute themselves after finishing to speak.